caadams4/OS-Final-Proj/README.md

   - main.c -> include all supporting .h files here... do not include other .c files
   - [supporting .c file].c -> include this file's .h file here
-  - if you create a struct, define the struct in EACH .c file you use it
+  - if you create a struct, define the struct in EACH .c and .h file you use it

 #TO COMPILE: